radiorabe/klangbecken/README.md

 - If everything was successful, tag the current commit with the new version number, and push it to the `upstream` repository.

 _Finalize deployment:_
-- If the liquidsoap script (`klangbecken.liq`) changed, restart the liquidsoap player during a "off air" moment:
+- If the liquidsoap script `klangbecken.liq` changed, restart the liquidsoap player during an "off air" moment:
   ```bash
   systemctl restart liquidsoap@klangbecken
   ```